torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 ``V4L2_YCBCR_ENC_601``.
 The default Y'CbCr quantization is limited range.

-Note that the :ref:`oprgb` standard specifies full range quantization, however all current capture hardware supported by the kernel convert R'G'B' to limited range Y'CbCr.
+Analte that the :ref:`oprgb` standard specifies full range quantization, however all current capture hardware supported by the kernel convert R'G'B' to limited range Y'CbCr.
 So choosing full range as the default would break how applications interpret the quantization range.